Liqwid-Labs/agora/docs/tech-design/staking-pool.md

 ## Destroying stake

-In order to recover the ADA and potentially any other funds sent on accident, Stake UTXOs must be destroyable.
-For the same reasons as for withdrawing and depositing, the Stake must not be locked by a proposal when destroying it.
+In order to recover the ADA spent on creating the stake UTXO (and any other funds, which may have been locked by accident), stake UTXOs must be destroyable.
+As is the case with the depositing and withdrawal of GT from a stake, the stake must *not* be locked by any proposals, before it may be destroyed.

 ## Staking pool